| A Brief History

 rehabilitation effort only on the federal level—supervised, controlled, and operated by

+the newly created Resettlement Administration.
 In the absence of future federal grants, the corporations were left with notes,

 mortgages, land, and other assets, but insufficient administrative and program funds to